Chris Pilcher: An inspirational teacher

 July 2 2006 / The Observer

-Lonesome Riquelme is the go-to man
+Letter from Germany: Lonesome Riquelme is Argentina's go-to man

 June 18 2006 / The Observer

-The French revolutionary
+Arsene Wenger: the French revolutionary

 Last weekend, Arsenal played their final league match at Highbury, an occasion that was at once a celebration and a long goodbye.
 No one seemed to be living more intensely through those last moments at the venerable stadium in north London than Arsène Wenger.